cnreco-hydrologylab/guides/Guide_GIT.md

 - be sure that the local repo is empty or at most contains just a REAMDE
 - create a new EMPTY repo on GitHub, with the same name of your local folder
 - `git remote add upstream <your_repo_url>`
-- `git push upstream master` with eventual flag -f for push if you've created a README in the local repo.
+- `git push upstream main` with eventual flag -f for push if you've created a README in the local repo.

 If your new branch was created locally and doesn't have a remote equivalent, use `git push --set-upstream origin <branch>` where you could also substitute the --set... flag with -u